-Looking for the best travel camera you can buy?
-This is the guide you need.
-From pocketable compacts to lightweight mirrorless models, we’ve tested all of the top travel cameras.
-So whether you’re staying local, flying far away or planning an action-packed adventure, you’ll find you ideal travel camera down below.
+Welcome to our guide to the best travel cameras you can buy.
+From pocketable compacts to small mirrorless models, we’ve tested all of the top travel cameras.
+So whether you’re staying local, flying far away or planning an action-packed adventure, you’ll find you ideal travel camera for you in our list below.

 Which is the best travel camera you can buy?
-We think the Panasonic Lumix ZS200 / TZ200 is the top travel camera for most people.
-It’s small enough to go unnoticed, yet features a large 1-inch sensor which dwarfs your smartphone’s snapper.
-It’s also equipped with a versatile 15x zoom range to get you closer to the action, plus manual control options for extra creativity on the road.
-It’s not the newest travel camera you can buy, but it’s still top of the list.
+We think the Sony RX100 VII takes that title, despite its premium price tag.
+It’s small enough to slip into your pocket unnoticed, yet features a large 1-inch sensor that dwarfs your smartphone’s snapper.
+It’s also equipped with an 8x optical zoom range to get you closer to the action, plus manual control options for extra creativity on the road.
+It isn't the newest travel camera you can buy, but it’s still top of our list.

 That said, there might be a better travel camera out there for you.
 Which model suits you best will depend on your specific expectations and budget.
 If you want something super portable for quick and easy travel clips, for example, an action cam like the GoPro Hero 10 Black might most suitable.